righ/d2a/README.rst

 .. warning::

-  Put it before apps you made as much as possible.
+  Put it before apps you made as you can.
   Because it expects to register alchemy model before the other ``apps.py``.

 Then `models_sqla` (default) in all apps will be imported as a module.